katherinelim/simple-rest-api/README.md

 There is no graceful error handling but all application events are logged to `stdout` - the console.
 Cloud services like AWS will collect the console logs in any case.
 In further work, the logged events could be redirected as required, either to a file, syslog or elsewhere using a data collector like [Fluentd](https://www.fluentd.org/).

-Although HTTPS is supported by the Puma web server, it's out of scope of this implementation.
+Although HTTPS is supported by the Puma web server, it's out of scope for this implementation.
 For secure connections to the micro service, it could be listening behind a load balancer or proxy which can handle secure connections.

 Due to the basic nature of the code provided, the API does not have metering or access control.
 This could be implemented or a gateway service could provide the functionality, like AWS API Gateway.